The beauty of dashboards is they can answer specific questions about KPIs and metrics business leaders find most important.

 NPS in the above example is shown per customer segment.
 You can also track NPS during several months or a year to help steer overall direction.
 If you click on ‘View Comments’, a dashboard can show the open-ended comments that have been received.
 This way you can probe around for a clearer picture of what is driving customer experiences.

 There’s no right or wrong way to set up a dashboard – adjustments can be made as you go.
-The important thing is to get started and get a feeling for how data can be used.
+The important step is to select one or two company goals or KPIs, and systematically measure progress based on company data.